Introducing Mae Jemison - NASA success story

 Jemison has become a role model for not just African American young women but all young people wanting to pursue a career in science.
 She believes firmly, "Never limit yourself because of others' limited imagination; never limit others because of your own limited imagination."

 To celebrate International Women’s Day, we are putting a spotlight on four of NASA’s most successful women.
-Make sure to come back tomorrow to view our next installment in the series.
+Make sure to come back tomorrow to view our next instalment in the series.

 First image credit: Pinterest Second image credit: space.com

 At Rocketmakers we leverage our experience to build innovative software for companies of all sizes.
 If you have a vision for a project and you need a technical partner to help you design, develop and deploy it, get in touch: [email protected]